Rufus Jones (writer): Career

-In 1917 he helped found the American Friends Service Committee.
+In 1917 he helped found the American Friends Service Committee (AFSC).
 In 1927 Jones took a trip to Asia at the invitation of the YMCA.
 His main purpose was to address missionaries in China, but he made stops in Japan, India, and Palestine as well.
 While in India, Jones visited Mahatma Gandhi and the birthplace of the Buddha.
 This trip helped Jones formulate a new approach to mission – that of giving humanitarian aid to people while respecting other religions and not aggressively converting people to one's own religion.
-In 1938 he went with George Walton and D. Robert Yarnall on a mission to Nazi Germany to try to help Jewish people there after the Kristallnacht.
+In 1938, Jones traveled with fellow Quakers George Walton and D. Robert Yarnall on a mission to Nazi Germany to try to persuade the Gestapo to allow AFSC to assist Jewish people there after the Kristallnacht.

+In 1947 Jones traveled to Stockholm to accept the Nobel Peace Prize for Quakers.

-Jones worked hard at soothing some of the hurt from the 19th Century split among Friends and had some success.
+Jones worked hard at soothing some of the hurt from the 19th century split among Friends and had some success.
 Jones wrote extensively on the topic of mysticism, which is one of the chief aspects of the Quaker faith.
 In 1948, he was awarded an honorary Doctor of Letters (Litt.D.) degree from Whittier College.

 He distinguished between negating or negative mysticism (making contact with an impersonal force) and affirming or affirmative mysticism (making contact with a personal being).
 He upheld that God is a personal being with whom human beings could interact.
 He wrote in The Trail of Life in the Middle Years, "The essential characteristic of [mysticism] is the attainment of a personal conviction by an individual that the human spirit and the divine Spirit have met, have found each other, and are in mutual and reciprocal correspondence as spirit with Spirit."
 At the same time that he distinguished between negative and affirmative mysticism, he asserted that all negative mystics occasionally take the affirmative approach and that all affirmative mystics tread the negative path from time to time.
-He exerted a major influence on the life and work of theologian Howard Thurman, who studied with him from 1929–1930.
+He exerted a major influence on the life and work of theologian Howard Thurman, who studied with him from 1929 to 1930.

 Jones was a member of the Laymen's Commission that toured mission fields in Asia and produced Re-Thinking Missions: A Laymen's Inquiry after One Hundred Years (1932).
 The conclusions of this inquiry reflect his views as outlined above.

+Jones was a guest preacher at Central Congregational Church in Providence, Rhode Island.

 Jones died in 1948 at age 85, in Haverford, Pennsylvania.